 Then, soak the rice in water for 2 hours.
-This helps soften the grain tissue so it's more well cooked, making it easy for enzymes and nuruk to work its way in.
-Let it drain for 30min.
+This helps soften the grain tissue so it can be more well cooked (and according to a brewer, soaking also helps reduce the gumminess), therefore making it easy for enzymes and nuruk to work its way in.
+When done soaking, let the grains drain for 30min.

-While waiting for the rice to drain, we can begin boiling some water for steaming rice.
-Then, as the rice has been drained and water is boiling, steam it in a steamer for 40min (or 60min) and let it rest for 20min.
+While waiting for the rice to drain, we can begin boiling some water for steaming the rice.
+Then, as the rice has been drained and the water is boiling, steam it in a steamer for 40min (or 60min).
+Once done let it rest for 20min.

-While the rice is steaming, you can filter the nuruk residue from the jar.
-Pour the content of the jar (we've been making through stage 1 & 2 now) out and screen out the nuruk leftovers in it through a sieve.
+While the rice is steaming, you can filter the nuruk residue out from the jar we've been making through stage 1 & 2 now.
+Pour the content of the jar out and screen out the nuruk leftovers in it through a sieve.
 Then, only pour the liquid back into the jar.

 When the rice has been well cooked, we'll let it cool to 25C / 77F, then add it together with the liquid in the jar.
-Wash your hands very clean and mix the rice + liquid well.
+Wash your hands very clean and hand mix the rice + liquid well.
 Mix well for 30min, avoid clumping for more even fermentation.
-Wipe off any part sticking to the jar.
+Wipe off any part sticking to the jar wall or mouth.
 Close the lid.
-Let jar sit at 20-22C, avoid oxygen coming in at this stage.
+Let jar sit at 20-22C and avoid oxygen coming in at this stage.

 Checking at Stage 3:

-- ~5 days later check, smells really good.
+- ~5 days after check, smells really good.
 Sounds of jar bubbling like boiling or raindrops.
-If you see some white pieces sticking to the jar wall, it is a sign of fermentation (bubbles popping the rice up).
+If you see some white pieces sticking to the jar wall, it is a sign of fermentation (bubbles popping shooting the rice up to the sides).
 Clean the pieces to avoid contamination.

 20 Days Later (After Stage 3)